urschrei/pyzotero/readme.md

 A Python wrapper for the [Zotero API][1].
 You'll require a user ID and access key, which can be set up [here][2].

-See <http://pyzotero.readthedocs.org/en/latest/> or <http://packages.python.org/Pyzotero/> for full documentation of available methods.
+See [Read The Docs][3] or [packages.python.org][4] for full documentation of available methods.
 The package itself also includes complete documentation in HTML, PDF and ePub formats.

 # Installation #